Procedural drama: Fiction

+The priority, therefore, is for some central character or group of characters around whom incidents can be created week after week after week.
+Marcus Welby, M.D., the most successful show on American television in 1970-1, fitted this bill perfectly.
+Dr Welby is a general practitioner and the trials and tribulations of his patients revolve around him.
+"The concept is very simple," said Dick O'Connell, co-producer with David Victor, "Dr Welby is a nice man.
+He is presented with a problem each week and he accomplishes it.
+The general practitioner is the ideal format."
+So, too, are policemen, lawyers, surgeons and cowboys.

 In television, "procedural" specifically refers to a genre of programs in which a problem is introduced, investigated, and solved all within the same episode.
 These shows tend to be hour-long dramas and are often (though not always) police or crime-related.
 The general formula for a police procedural involves the commission or discovery of a crime at the beginning of the episode, the ensuing investigation, and the arrest or conviction of a perpetrator at the end of the episode.
 Modern examples of this genre are the Law & Order, CSI & NCIS franchises.
 House is an example of a non-crime-related procedural.